evhub/coconut/HELP.md

 # Coconut Tutorial

-This tutorial will teach you how to write clean, functional, Pythonic code using the [Coconut](https://github.com/evhub/coconut) programming language.
+This tutorial will teach you how to write elegant, Pythonic code in a functional style using the [Coconut](https://github.com/evhub/coconut) programming language.
 It is assumed that the reader knows some basic Python, but no other prior knowledge or experience is required.

 - [I. Getting Started](#i-getting-started)
     - [Install Coconut](#install-coconut)